hicked/Unity-VR-Fire-Simulation/Software/SOFTWARELOG.md

 **D**: Patch / Refactoring

-## [v.0.3.5.8-alpha] - 2024-07-18
+## [v.0.3.7.8-alpha] - 2024-07-18
 **Author:** Antoine
+-   Stopped doors from swinging the wrong way
+-   Added damper to doors
+-   Candles now properly go out on pinch
--   Doors now completely work (jitter sometimes? rb problem)
+-   Light switches now work
--   Mirrors work-ish need to prerender them.
-Might be good enough.
-Consult

 *BUGS*:
--   Candle not lighting bug
--   doors jitter very minor
+-   **IMPORTANT** Doors need to change their min/max based on their orientation to begin

 -   **PROJECT TREE CLEANUP STILL NEEDS TO BE COMPLETED**: Fire, NPCs, Doors, Lights
 -   `Look rotation viewing vector is zero` "bug", not game breaking
 -   `locom_m_basicWalk_30f` too fast for the audio clip.
 This can be dealt with later